-Key Dates Normal round

-1 September 2022 to 30 November 2022

-1 February 2023 - conditional on exam results

-From 20 school days after the refusal, whichever is later 3

-1 March 2023

-12 May 2023 4 or 13 October 2023 if conditional on exam results 5

-from 1 June 2023 for Year Group 13

-from 1 September 2023 for Year 12

-within 10 school days of an application

-from 20 school days after refusal

-within 30 school days of the form being submitted
+Arts, BTEC Art and Design, BTEC Applied Science, CAMTEC Health and Social Care.
+Requirements will be waived where equivalency can be demonstrated.
+Key Dates Normal round to Year 12 When to apply 1 September to 30 November 2023 - late applications accepted Decision 1 February 2024 - conditional on exam results When to appeal from 20 school days after the refusal, whichever is later1 Deadline to submit appeal 1 March 2024 Deadline to hear appeal 12 May 2024 2 Key Dates In-Year admissio n When to apply from 1 June 2024 for Year Group 13 from 1 September 2024 for Year 12 Decision within 15 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted